vinser/flibgolite/README.md

 	-service [action]     control FLibGoLite service
 		where action is one of: install, start, stop, restart, uninstall, status
-	-reindex              empty book stock index and then scan book stock directory to add books to index (database) -config               create default config file in ./config folder for customization and exit -help                 display this help and exit
+	-reindex              empty book stock index and then scan book stock directory to add books to index -config               create default config file in ./config folder for customization and exit -help                 display this help and exit
 	-version              output version information and exit